 - Improved overall health

 - Better legal status: shown by fewer arrests and convictions, and fewer crimes committed.

 - Improved public safety: including drug-related fires, car accidents, and trauma to yourself or others.

 Is detoxification offered in residential treatment?

-When individuals enter a residential treatment facility, one of the first crucial tasks is to detoxify the body and get through the often challenging, and sometimes dangerous, process of withdrawal from drugs and alcohol.
-Because it is often accompanied by unpleasant and potentially fatal side effects stemming from withdrawal, detoxification is often managed with medications administered by a physician in a controlled setting therefore, it is referred to as “medically managed withdrawal” or “medical detoxification”.
+When individuals enter a residential treatment facility, one of the first crucial tasks is to detoxify the body and get through the challenging, and sometimes dangerous, process of withdrawal from drugs and alcohol.
+Because it is often accompanied by uncomfortable and potentially fatal side effects, detoxification is often managed with medications administered by a physician in a controlled setting.
+Therefore, it is also referred to as “medically managed withdrawal” or “medical detoxification.”
 Medications are available to assist in the withdrawal from opioids, benzodiazepines, cocaine, alcohol, nicotine, barbiturates, and other sedatives.
-Depending on the substance of abuse, detoxification can usually take 3-5 days.
+Detoxification usually takes 3-5 days, depending on the substance.
 In residential treatment, medical detoxification can ease the symptoms of withdrawal while keeping the client safe.